momja/momja.github.io/src/articles/discord_bot/discord_bot.md

 publish_date: 2023-04-22
 ---

-# Writing a Diiscord bot with Python and aiocron
+# Writing a Discord bot with Python and aiocron
 I wanted to write a Discord bot to provide simple scheduled alerts for the [hackerspace](https://noisebridge.net) I am a part of.
 We have a channel for the woodshop, and every so often, we need to empty the dust collector and scrap bins.

 After some basic research, I found it was pretty straightforward how to set up a bot in the discord developer portal, so I'm not going to go through that here, but if you need help, you can check out [this realpython article](https://realpython.com/how-to-make-a-discord-bot-python/).